Patient & Family Centered Care

 Families bring different personalities, life experiences, values, beliefs, education, and religious and cultural backgrounds to the hospital setting.
 Family-centered care emphasizes that caregivers must be flexible so they can meet the needs and preferences of all families.

 Our professional staff provides medical information to families and values the personal information families provide about their children.
 This information exchange builds trust and contributes to the partnership between families and caregivers.
-We provide the information families need to make educated choices about treatment and support the choices they make.
+We offer information families may need to make educated choices about treatment and support the choices they make.
 When families understand their options, they make better decisions for their child.
 In addition to medical information, Children’s Hospital provides information on educational, social and community resources.

 We also seek family input to the attainment of new knowledge by partnering with families in research and evaluation.
 For more information, please contact us.